Michigan State University to fire dean after Nassar scandal

-Nassar, who also was a doctor for USA Gymnastics, was recently given two prison sentences in Michigan of 40 to 125 years and 40 to 175 years for molesting female athletes under the guise of medical treatment for nearly 20 years.

-Michigan State University (MSU) has been criticized for its handling of complaints about Nassar stretching back for years.
+Michigan State University (MSU) has been criticised for its handling of complaints about Nassar stretching back for years.

 According to the university memo posted on its website, Strampel did not sufficiently communicate with others or enforce 2014 guidelines put in place for Nassar when performing osteopathic manipulation in sensitive areas.
 One of those guidelines included having another person present, the Lansing State Journal reported.